AdnaneKhan/Gato-X/docs/contribution-guide/contributions.md

 - Use GitHub Issues for bug reports and feature requests.
 - For significant changes, open an issue to discuss before submitting a PR.

-## TODO: Human check

-- Confirm if there are additional contribution requirements (e.g., DCO, CLA).
-- Add more details on advanced contribution topics if needed.

 ## Testing